Maintaining Your Status as an International Student

 - Compile your immigration paperwork

-- Visit the Career Services Office and work on your resume/CV and cover letter
+- Visit the Career Development Center and work on your resume/CV and cover letter

 - If you plan to apply for OPT, do so 4 months before the end of your program.
 If you do not plan to apply for OPT, you have 60-days depart the United States upon graduation.